Posted on by

 More specifically a class of food rather than a dish, Fritanga refers to an assortment of fried animal parts which include pork rinds or chicharron, blood sausage (morcilla), chorizo, and fried cow or pig intestine chunchullo.
 These parts are followed by baked or fried plantain, small yellow potatoes and the Colombian corn cakes, white arepas.
 You can find a lot of these on the streets of Bogota, and in a number of restaurants across the stretch.
 Try some gourmet fritanga at the restaurant Fritanga Gourmet in the Usaquen region of Colombia.

 Do you ever feel like missing the good old local dishes of Colombia that you used to have back in the time when you were in home?
 If you are a Colombian working abroad, it’s totally explicable to understand how much you miss your family and friends.
-The best thing you can do right now is to send money instantly to your loved ones in Colombia, and let them know you care.
+What you can do right now is to send money instantly to your loved ones in Colombia, and let them know you care.
 For more information on how to get this done, visit Sharemoney!

 Posted on by